 Abstract: There are an estimated 4.8 million victims of sex trafficking (ST) globally, and 21% of these victims are children or adolescents.
-Victims of ST are at risk for mental health problems, and it is critical that primary care providers can accurately identify and treat them.
+Victims of ST are at risk for mental health problems, and it is crucial for healthcare professionals to identify them and provide care.